MichaelLoka/Security-Notes/README.md

-# Security Knowledge Repository
+# Security Documentation

-Welcome to the **Security Knowledge Repository**!
+Welcome to the **Security Documentation**!
 This repository serves as a comprehensive and organized collection of documentation and notes from various security courses and training sessions undertaken by [Your Name].
 Within this repository, you will find a wealth of valuable information pertaining to the world of cybersecurity, designed to enhance our understanding of modern-day threats and defense strategies.

 ## Objective: